 You can read the official document explaining this mode, but I find it somehow too complicated for most users, when in fact it is quite simple.
 Find below a step by step guide to making a QSO with expeditions using this mode.

-For 99% of the users, with standard rigs, the best is to disable split operation and leave the program handle it automatically.
+For most of the users, with standard rigs, possibly the best is to disable split operation and leave the program handle it automatically.
 Go to the "File - Settings" menu option, select the "Radio" tab and then select "None" as Split operation.
-(Notice: The program recommends and some users say that the "Fake it" option is better, but after my experience and the experience of other OM the option that works perfectly is "None")

 Select the "Advanced" tab and there tick the "Special operating activity...." box and select "Hound